julianacostaS/VeronaPizzeria/README.md

-# Burritito Website
+# Verona Pizzaria Website

 LINK: https://julianacostas.github.io/VeronaPizzeria/menu.html

 ## Description

-Burritito website is a project using CSS and HTML developed by me and a group of classmates as part of a group assignment for ICT203 Human Computer Interaction from King's Own Institute located in Sydney, Australia.
+Verona Pizzaria website is a project using CSS and HTML developed by me and a group of classmates as part of a group assignment for ICT203 Human Computer Interaction from King's Own Institute located in Sydney, Australia.

 ## Screenshot